navneettomar11/technical-guides/agile/kanban.md

 Finally, WIP limits point out areas of chronic idealness or overload.
 They help the team see inefficiencies in the entire process rather than just the particular area in which they work.

->PRO TIP:
-s
->For teams new to WIP limits, they will feel awkward.
+>PRO TIP: *For teams new to WIP limits, they will feel awkward.
 Take the time to discuss them in the first few iterations.
 Understand when and why the team hit the WIP limits.
-Resist the temptation to arbitrarily adjust them at first, If a breach becomes consistent, that's a sign that either the WIP limit is too restrcitive or the team's process is inefficent.
+Resist the temptation to arbitrarily adjust them at first, If a breach becomes consistent, that's a sign that either the WIP limit is too restrcitive or the team's process is inefficent.*

 ## Using WIP limits on agile teams
 Now that you're sold on their value, let's go down to brass tacks.